 Without protein, your immune system can’t function effectively.
-According to nutritionist Kim Pearson, exactly how much you need depends on your body weight – but most women will get all they need by adding a serving of two eggs, 100g cooked chickpeas or 100g meat, fish or poultry to each main meal.
+According to dietician and nutritionist Susie Burrel, eggs are one of the highest protein-containing foods with more than 20 essential vitamins and minerals.
+In general, most women can get all the protein they need by adding a serving of two eggs, 100g cooked chickpeas or 100g meat, fish or poultry to each main meal.

-‘The membranes in our nose and throat are our front-line defence against bacteria, and vitamin A keeps them healthy,’ says dietitian Nichola Whitehead.
+‘The membranes in our nose and throat are our front-line defence against bacteria and viruses, and vitamin A keeps them healthy,’ says dietitian Nichola Whitehead.
 You can get the amount you need daily from one large orange sweet potato (excellent baked), or a large handful of spinach thrown into a salad.

 These are live bacteria which help keep your gut healthy.
 A daily serving of miso soup, natural yoghurt or fermented foods like sauerkraut is all you need.
 If you can’t manage that, a probiotic supplement is a good idea for boosting your immune system.